UV-complete and stable Quintom Dark Energy models in the light of DESI DR2: The EoS of the 4d effective quintom-model

 \section{The EoS $w_q$ of the 4d effective quintom-model}

 In the previous section we motivated the possibility that the nature of dark energy originates from the components of 5d non-Abelian gauge field projected on the 4d boundary of a 5d anisotropic orbifold lattice.
 Of course one should always move hand-by-hand with the experimental data which are presenting some very convincing hints towards a DDE.
 Such arguments were very recently presented by the latest measurements of BAO by DESI \cite{DESI:2024mwx, DESI:2025zgx}.
-Since our goal is to entertain the possibility that our model could be aligned with the data rendering NPGHU as a viable candidate for DE's origin, here we develop the necessary technology in order to pin down the evolution of $w_q$ and to compare it with the observed one ($w_{\rm obs}$).
-Keep in mind that the latter favors a quintom-like behavior \cite{Yang:2024kdo} and more precisely the Quintom-B type evolution since $w_{\rm obs}$ starts in a phantom phase ($< -1$) at early times and crosses the cosmological boundary $-1$ to enter a quintessence phase ($w > -1$) at late times.
-In that sense, we essentially need to check whether $w_q$ of our UV-complete quintom model \eq{SDE3} could be of Quintom-B type or not.
+Since our goal is to entertain the possibility that our model can produce late-time histories compatible with the DESI-motivated preference for dynamical-dark-energy rendering NPGHU as a viable candidate for DE's origin, here we develop the necessary technology in order to pin down the evolution of $w_q$ and to compare it with the observed one ($w_{\rm obs}$).
+Keep in mind that recent DESI-era reconstructions suggest a preference for quintom-like behavior \cite{Yang:2024kdo} and more precisely the Quintom-B type evolution since $w_{\rm obs}$ starts in a phantom phase ($< -1$) at early times and crosses the cosmological boundary $-1$ to enter a quintessence phase ($w > -1$) at late times.
+In that sense, we essentially need to check whether $w_q$ of the NPGHU-induced effective quintom model \eq{SDE3} could be of Quintom-B type or not.
 The needed ingredients for the calculation of the EoS are the background energy and pressure densities, $\rho_{\rm DE}$ and $p_{\rm DE}$ respectively.
 These quantities are determined by the Stress-Energy (SE) tensor $T_{\m\n,\rm DE}$ given by \be T_{\m\n,\rm DE} = \frac{2}{\sqrt{-g}} \frac{\d {\cal L}_{\rm DE}}{\d g^{\m\n}} \ee as $\rho_{\rm DE} = g^{00}\langle T_{00,\rm DE} \rangle$ and $p_{\rm DE} = -g^{ij}\langle T_{ij,\rm DE} \rangle/3$ where we have considered the isotropic-averaging of the SE parts to ensure the isotropy of the FRW spacetime.
 In the following, even though implied, we drop this notation for simplicity.
 The associated equation of state then is given by \be w_q = \frac{p_{\rm DE}}{\rho_{\rm DE}} \ee As we have already mentioned, we facilitate our analysis regarding the running of $w_q$ with time by considering that the anisotropy in the 5d orbifold lattice is small, $\g \ll 1$.
-The latter just makes the calculations simpler since sets $ g_4^2 \ll g_4 \ll 1$ in \eq{SDEbsL} such that scalar-gauge interactions are very feeble and we may safely neglect them without loosing generality.
+The latter just makes the calculations simpler since sets $ g_4^2 \ll g_4 \ll 1$ in \eq{SDEbsL} such that scalar-gauge interactions are very feeble and we neglect them at leading order in the small-anisotropy expansion.
 In principle there is a range of smallness for $\g$ and one may just consider a value such that $g_4 \gg g_4^2$ neglecting only the quadratic interactions.
 This choice will lead to a different EoS which will clearly have a more complicated form without, however, giving any deeper insight.
 For the current work the presence of interactions will only introduce some complications without altering drastically our results.